Hyperbolic triangulations and discrete random graphs

 {\bf Improving the embedding.} A continuous embedding can be improved by a {\it spring embedder} \cite{springembedder}.
 Imagine that there are attractive forces between connected pairs of vertices, and repulsive forces between unconnected pairs.
 The embedding $m$ will change in time as the forces push the vertices towards locations in such a way that the quality of the embedding, measured by log-likelihood, is improved.
 However, computationally, spring embedders are very expensive -- there are $O(n^2)$ forces, and potentially, many steps of our simulation could be necessary.

-A similar effect can be obtained quite easily in our grid-based model, and our algorithms allow us to do it efficiently.
+On the other hand, our algorithms allow to improve DHRG embeddings quite easily.
 We use a local search algorithm.
 Suppose we have computed the log-likelihood, and on the way we have computed the vectors $\tally$ and $\edgetally$, as well as the distance tally counter where every $\map(v)$ has been added.
 Now, let $v' \in V(H)$ be a vertex of our embedding, and $w \in V(G)$.
 Let $\map'$ be the new embedding given by $\map'(v')=w$ and $\map'(v)=\map(v)$ for $v \neq v'$.
-Our auxiliary data allows us then to compute the log-likelihood of $\map'$ in time $O(D^2 + D \deg(w))$.
+Our auxiliary data allows us then to compute the log-likelihood of $\map'$ in time $O(R^2 + R \deg(w))$.

 This allows us to try to improve the embedding in the following way: in each step, for each $v \in V(G)$, consider all neighbors of $\map(v)$, compute the log-likelihood for all of them, and if for some $\map'$ we have $\log L(\map') > \log L(\map)$, replace $\map$ with $\map'$.
-Assuming the bounded degree of $G$, this can be done in time $O(D^2n + Dm)$.
+Assuming the bounded degree of $G$, this can be done in time $O(R^2n + Rm)$.

-Our experiments have shown that the locally optimal mapping is achieved after a small number of steps.